The Short Piece

 By believing “the market is rational” means “the market is always right,” we assume that everything the market does is what’s best.
 It becomes infallible and inerrant.
 The same goes for anyone or anything that we prop up with claims of rationality: we blind ourselves from our imperfection with our rationality.
 It’s good to be rational, sure, but we can’t not be rational.
 We can be right and wrong, but regarding either, we can only be rational.
 The question rather is if we are rational well, and as will be argued in other works, that entails thinking “beyond and yet with rationality.”

-If our democracy is to become productive again, we need to stop thinking that the problem is that people “aren’t rational.”
+If our conversations in democracy are to become productive again, we need to stop thinking that the problem is that people “aren’t rational.”
 Everyone is rational — “the problem of rationality” emerges out of something deeper.
 If democracy is to survive, we need to learn to cope with “the problem of axioms.”